jayshrikamble635-sudo/Student_performance./README.md

 # Student Management System

 ## Description
-Yeh ek simple Python project hai jo student data ko manage karta hai.
+This is a simple Streamlit-based web application to manage student data.
+Users can add and view student details, which are stored in a CSV file.

 ## Features
-- Student add karna
-- Student data dekhna
+- Add student details
+- View student list
-- CSV file me data save karna
+- Data stored in CSV file

+## Technologies Used
+- Python
+- Streamlit

-## Files
+## Project Structure
-- student (1).py → main program
+- student_app.py
-- student_data_csv.py → CSV handle karta hai
+- student_data_csv.py
+- students.csv
-- requirements.txt → dependencies list
+- requirements.txt

 ## How to Run

-1. Python install karo
-2. Dependencies install karo:
+1. Install dependencies:
 pip install -r requirements.txt

-3. Program run karo:
-   python student (1).py
+2. Run the app:
+streamlit run student_app.py

 ## Author
-Tumhara naam
+Your Name